 Regular training sessions and refreshers are not only key to learning essential requests and behaviours, they help you learn how to communicate with your new mate.
 It will help them mature, build positive personality traits, and keep them engaged and stimulated.

 That’s why we’ve compiled our top five training tips to help you set your puppy up for success.

 1. Less is More

-Believe it or not, the phrase ‘less is more’ applies to dog training, too.
-Your pooch is more likely to learn more from shorter and more frequent sessions spread out over a longer period of time.
-For example, dogs that train for 10 minutes seven days a week are more likely to be successful than those that train for an hour every other week.
-In fact, some experts recommend sessions of no longer than 15 minutes, and puppies may benefit from even shorter sessions.
+You don’t need to be running a puppy boot camp 24/7, because when it comes to training your new best friend, less is more.
+Your pooch is more likely to learn from shorter and more frequent sessions spread out over a longer time period.
+For example, puppies that train for 10 minutes seven days a week are more likely to be successful than those that train for an hour every other week.

 Secondly, set a training agenda.
-It is better to focus on just one or two skills per session to help them stayed focused, as jumping back and forth between different commands may confuse or frustrate them.
+It’s better to focus on just one or two skills per session to help them stay focused.
+Jumping back and forth between different commands may confuse or frustrate them.

-Most importantly, training should only involve positive reinforcement.
-Punishment or yelling is likely to create a negative association with the situation.
-It can create anxiety or fear around the very skills you are trying to teach.
-If you find your dog is having an off day with a particular skill or request, it’s better to move on to something they have mastered, praise them for doing it correctly and end the session on a good note.
+Negative reinforcement can even go as far as inducing anxiety or even fear around the very skills you are trying to teach.
+If you find your dog is having an off day with a particular skill or request, it’s better to move on to something they have mastered, praise them, give them a good old scratch and a hug for doing it right, and end the session on a positive note.

 5. Consider training classes

-- If you want to gain more confidence in training skills
+- Want to gain more confidence in your training skills

-- If you’re finding training an uphill battle
+- Are finding training a bit of an uphill battle

-- Or if you simply want to learn something new and more challenging
+- Simply want to learn something new and more challenging.

-In addition to providing a safe place to socialise your dog, training classes give you an opportunity to ask questions.
-It also gives your dog a chance to consolidate his or her skills in a slightly more stimulating environment.
+In addition to providing a safe place to socialise your puppy, training classes give you an opportunity to ask questions.
+It also gives your dog a chance to consolidate their skills in a slightly more stimulating environment.